-Provides information on administering an early childhood education program.
-Students explore diverse programs available to the community and examine state and federal licensing regulations and national accreditation standards.
-Students analyze how financial issues of marketing, accounting and funding affect the management of a center or family childcare home and the components of a healthy organization that manages people and resources in a positive, supportive manner.
-Course is required by NH State licensing rules for center directors.
-Students are required to purchase a Taskstream electronic portfolio subscription Prerequisite: Permission of the instructor.
+This course is designed to provide students with information on administering an early childhood education program.
+Students explore diverse programs available to the community and examine state and federal licensing regulations, as well as national accreditation standards.
+Students critically analyze the degree to which financial issues of marketing, accounting, and funding affect the management of the center or family childcare home.
+In addition, students identify components of a healthy organization that manages people and resources in a positive, supportive manner.
+This course is required by NH State licensing rules for center directors.
+Students are required to purchase a Taskstream electronic portfolio subscription.
+Prerequisite: ECE 100M and ECE 104M or Permission of the instructor is required to enroll in this course.
 Offered online only.